bookofproofs/bookofproofs.github.io/_sources/history/19th-century/franklin-fabian.md

 **Fabian Franklin** was a Hungarian born American mathematician who worked on combinatorics.
 He was married to Christine Ladd-Franklin.

 ### Mathematical Profile (Excerpt):
-* Morris Franklin (born 1821) and his wife Sarah (born 1821) were both born in Poland.
-* They had eight children: Helen Franklin born 1841 in Poland; Emily Franklin born 1843 in Hungary; Etel Franklin born 1845 in Hungary; Rose Franklin born 1847 in Hungary; Julia Franklin born 1848 in Hungary; Fabian Franklin, the subject of this biography, born 1853 in Hungary; Diana Franklin born 1858 in Philadelphia, USA; and Flora Franklin born 1860 in Philadelphia, USA.
 * Franklin was educated in Washington, D.C.
 He won a scholarship to Columbian College in 1864 when he was eleven years old and the then new elective system allowed him to graduate in 1869 with the degree of Ph.B.
 This college had been set up in 1821 after the U.S. Congress had granted it a charter to be a "non-denominational College in the District of Columbia".
 * When Franklin studied there the College was just restarting after the Civil war when it had been used as a hospital and military barracks.
 * After graduating from Columbian College, Franklin worked as an engineer and a surveyor for the Pittsburgh and Connellsville Railroad.